gitReiher/LIBS/README.md

 # Scraping routines

-- levels routine
+- Eenergy_levels.py routine
-- lines routine
+- Emission_lines.py routine

 Both use a very straightforward scraping method, and rely on the scrapy library and also the periodictable library, for which I thank and give credit here.